opentrustlabs/opentrust-identity/README.md

 having strict controls over who can do what:

 - What API services are in scope for the client.
+- How are users in the 3rd party applications going to authenticate in order to access those services.
 - Can the client invoke the service on behalf of itself or only on behalf of delegated users.
 - Are the client and delegated users rate-limted in the number of service calls they can make.
 - Is there a restricted list of users who are allowed to authenticate using the client.
 - For abusive clients and users, can their sessions be revoked and their accounts disabled easily.

-And the rush to build AI applications has only exacerbated these problems.
+The rush to build AI applications has only exacerbated these problems.
 This IAM tool provides features for managing access to your API, in addition to other common IAM functions.

 One potentially overlooked problem of commercial SaaS IAM providers is the question of